& Burlesque History & Lingo

 Nut Act Comic(s) using an excessive style, usually mugging or simply acting goofy.

 Nut House Vaudeville theater known for comic acts.
-Also, the title of a standard burlesque routine encompassing numerous zany walk-ons framed by its setting in an insane asylum (often titled "Crazy House").
+Also, the title of a standard burlesque routine encompassing numerous zany walk-ons framed by its setting in a mental asylum (often titled "Crazy House").

 Olio Acts Smaller numbers or acts performed "in one" during set changes for the major acts of the show.
 'Olio' derives from 'oilcloth,' meaning cloth treated with oil or paint.
-The "olio drop," often painted with advertising for local businesses, hung 6 to 10 feet back from the footlights.
+The "olio drop," sometimes painted with advertising for local businesses if the main curtain was not, hung 6 to 10 feet back from the footlights.
 Simple specialty acts would perform in front of the "olio drop" while the stage was being set for the next major act.
 Such acts might be called for with ads such as: "Wanted: Acrobatic, juggling, and other novelty acts, to work in olio."

 One-Liner A joke made up of only one or two sentences.